 It is clear that the two kinds of hyperintensionality we have just outlined come apart.
 Yet they are not entirely unrelated.
 If a position in a sentence is hyperintensionalTRAD, then intensionally equivalent terms cannot be substituted while guaranteeing that the truth-value of the sentence will remain the same.
 It follows from this that merely modally co-varying terms cannot be substituted either; for intensionally equivalent terms are also modally co-varying terms.
 In contrast, if a position in a sentence is merely hyperintensionalGRND—that is, if modally co-varying terms cannot, in general, be safely substituted for one another—it may still be that intensionally equivalent terms can.
 Thus, hyperintensionalityTRAD implies hyperintensionalityGRND but not vice versa.

 As well as there being potential for confusion between two distinct notions, we think it is misleading to call the latter—hyperintensionalityGRND—‘hyperintensionality’.
 It is not hyperintensionality because there is no sense in which ‘Socrates’ and ‘{Socrates}’ have the same intension.
-The whole notion of hyperintensionality arises because there seem to be differences in meaning that cannot be accounted for by appealing to intensions.
+The notion of hyperintensionality was introduced because there seem to be differences in meaning that cannot be accounted for by appealing to intensions.
 But the difference in meaning between ‘Socrates’ and ‘{Socrates}’ can be accounted for by appealing to intensions.
 ‘Socrates’ picks out a particular person at various possible worlds. ‘{Socrates}’ picks out a particular set at various possible worlds.
 The mere fact that these possible worlds are the same—because Socrates and {Socrates} exist at the same possible worlds—gives us no reason to think that we should be able to substitute ‘Socrates’ and ‘{Socrates}’ without changing the truth-value of any sentence that contains them.
-After all, Socrates is concrete, whereas {Socrates} is abstract, for example.
+After all, different things are true of Socrates and {Socrates}.
+Socrates is concrete, whereas {Socrates} is abstract, for example.
 Thus, it is not possible to replace ‘Socrates’ with ‘{Socrates}’ in the sentence ‘Socrates is concrete’ and, indeed, it is not clear why anyone would ever suppose otherwise.

 While we don’t think that, strictly speaking, hyperintensionalityGRND is a kind of hyperintensionality, we agree that it is characteristic of grounding.
 If [A] grounds [B], and if [C] obtains at all the same worlds as [A] there is no guarantee that [C] grounds [B].
 Facts that modally co-vary can play different grounding roles.
-Furthermore, Schaffer (2009) is right to point out that this feature distinguishes grounding from the ‘merely modal’ notions of supervenience and necessitation.
+Furthermore, Schaffer (2009) and others are right to point out that this feature distinguishes grounding from the ‘merely modal’ notions of supervenience and necessitation.
 [Socrates exists] and [{Socrates} exists] mutually necessitate and supervene upon one another.
 Thus these relations are not apt for capturing an asymmetric relation of dependence between these two facts in the way that grounding can.

-Certainly, then, if one thinks, as friends of grounding do, that there are asymmetric dependence relations that obtain between modally co-varying facts, then one will need to introduce some new relation that is neither necessitation nor supervenience, to capture that dependence.
+Certainly, then, if one thinks, as friends of grounding do, that there are asymmetric dependence relations that obtain between modally co-varying facts, then one will need to introduce some new relation that is neither necessitation nor supervenience to capture that dependence.
 Supervenience and necessitation are, in this sense, too coarse-grained to answer to the job description.
 Once grounding is posited, however, there is no reason to suppose that that relation is hyperintensionalTRAD (though of course, it might be).
-Nevertheless, for now we will continue to use the terms ‘hyperintensionalTRAD’ and ‘hyperintensionalGRND’ to pick out these two phenomena, since the use of ‘hyperintensional’ to talk about grounding is now so entrenched.
+Nevertheless, for now we will continue to use the terms ‘hyperintensionalTRAD’ and ‘hyperintensionalGRND’ to pick out these two phenomena, since the use of ‘hyperintensional’ in the context of grounding is already so entrenched.